jenkinsci/oic-auth-plugin/docs/howto/DEBUG_IDP.md

 # Debug tokens from IDP

-## Disclaimer
+> [!CAUTION]

-Do not leave this logger enabled or even present unless used, as it might be a potential security risk in the form of leaking sensitive data.
+> Do not leave this logger enabled or even present unless used, as it can be a potential security risk in the form of leaking sensitive data.
+> Be extra careful if your logs are sent to an external system

 ## When/why?